phalcon-orphanage/docs/en/reference/models.rst

 Model Resultsets
 ^^^^^^^^^^^^^^^^
-While "findFirst" returns directly and instance of the called class in case of match some records, "find"method returns a  .
+While "findFirst" returns directly and instance of the called class in case of match some records, "find"method returns a Phalcon_Model_Resultset_.
 This is a special objectthat encapsulates all the resultset functionality like traversing, seek to a specific record, counting, etc. These objects are more powerful than standard arrays.
 One of its greatest features is that it only have once record in memory at the same time.
 This greatly helps reduce the amount of memory used by the application when working with large amounts of data.

+.. _Phalcon_Model_Resultset: ../api/Phalcon_Model_Resultset.html

 .. code-block:: php